Skip to content

 Key takeaways

-• Shared equity mortgages involve the buyer purchasing a share of the property, with a third party (usually a housing association) providing the remaining share as an equity loan
+• Shared equity mortgages involve the buyer purchasing a portion of the property, while a third party – typically a housing association – funds the remaining share through an equity loan.

 • The equity loan can be repaid over time and if the property value increases, the repayment amount increases, and vice versa

-• With shared equity the buyer owns the entire property but has a loan on part of the deposit, whereas with shared ownership the buyer owns a portion of the property and can buy more shares over time
+• With shared equity, the buyer owns the whole property but has a loan covering part of the purchase.
+It is different to shared ownership where the buyer owns only a share of the property.

-• Unfortunately, government schemes are not currently offered, but developers may have their own schemes
+• Unfortunately, government shared equity schemes are not currently offered, but developers may have their own schemes

 What is a shared equity mortgage?